rokbenko/ai-playground/fetchai-tutorials/2-uAgents_communication/README.md

 ## 📖 Description 📖

-Python examples on how to make agents communicate with each other locally or remotely using Almanac contracts.
+Python examples on how to make Fetch.ai agents communicate with each other locally or remotely using Almanac contracts.

 <br>